 Her writing has appeared in Smithsonian magazine online, Viral History, World Travelers Today, and other publications.
 She is a former contributor to American Cowboy magazine, writing on topics as broad as the frontier itself: history, music, art, travel, and a firsthand look at driving cattle through the Nevada desert.

 Amy attended the Southampton Writers’ Conference in 2017, where she studied fiction with Meg Wolitzer and completed a residency.
 She received a Virginia Center for the Creative Arts fellowship in 2014.
-Amy is a member of the Bethesda Writers Center and is a graduate of Oglethorpe University and the University of Kent, England.
+Amy is a member of the National Federation of Press Women and the Bethesda Writers Center.
+She is a graduate of Oglethorpe University and the University of Kent, England.